thomasv1995/ESCP_ML_Final_Project/README.md

 ### II.
 Modeling Gender

-• Peform 80/20 training and validation split
+• Peform 80/20 training and validation split.
 • Scale data

 #### A) Tf-Idf with Full Vocabulary